-Save the cut-out from the door opening at the rear of the side panel as that will later become the door.
+Save the cut-out from the A horizontal framing member above the door/window opening. opening at the rear of the side A sheet that forms a distinct flat and rectangular section or component.
+A transparent panel used to fill a framed section of a window. as that will later become the door.

 Cut the 3 pieces of mesh bigger than their respective openings so they can be screwed to the inside of the panels (see fig.1).
 For this project 25mm (1″) gap welded mesh was used, but different sized mesh can also be used.
-Fix the mesh in place with screws and washers.
+To secure with nails or screws. the mesh in place with screws and washers.
 Fold in any end bits of the mesh that might be sticking out which could be a possible hazard for the rabbit.

-Screw and glue the following: the side panels to the floor; the rear panel to the floor and side panels, and finally, the horizontal members that go above and below the front panel to the side panels.
+Screw and glue the following: the side panels to the floor; the rear panel to the floor and side panels, and finally, the Parallel to the horizon, flat, level. members that go above and below the front panel to the side panels.
 Then screw the middle panel in place.

 Pre-drill the holes before screwing.
 Make the hole in the outer panel the same diameter as the screw The nail not including the head. and a starter hole in the inner panel smaller diameter than the screw shank.